 Installing and configuring the YUI Compressor

 Download and install Node.js.
-The framework is required for two reasons:
+The runtime environment is required for two reasons:

 - The CSS minifier is started through Node.js.

-- NPM, which is a part of the framework, is also the easiest way to download the CSS minifier.
+- NPM, which is a part of the runtime environment, is also the easiest way to download the CSS minifier.

 Switch to the directory where the Node Package Manager (npm) is stored or define a